Multifamily asset class for investors are graded by letters from A,B,C, and All Other.

+Focused growth requires that investors chose an asset class when developing their commercial real estate investment strategies.
 The designations are primarily reference points for institutional investors investing in properties with 150 – 250 units.
 There are exceptions.
 In markets with strong demand, smaller boutique properties with fewer units can be considered class A for the marketplace, but would be regularly excluded from institutional investor consideration.

 The factors that define the property class designation include age of the property, amenities offered, rents charges, level of service, safety of the neighborhood, uniformity of the property and more.

 Class A properties